hellobyehellobyehellobae-oss/ABSA-Smartphone-Reviews/cloud_pipeline/llm_output_validation/README.md

 (optionally) some missing rows if they failed all retries

-The batch output is appended to all_results, and later merged across tasks.
+### The batch output is appended to all_results, and later merged across tasks.

-✔ The system ensures maximum completeness without stalling the entire job.
-✔ Only specific failed rows are lost, not whole batches.
-✔ This keeps the pipeline robust in real-world LLM usage.